-Processing aids are required to undergo a pre-market safety assessment before approval for use in Australia and New Zealand. β -galactosidase derived from four other microbial sources (Aspergillus niger, A. oryzae, Kluyveromyces marxianus, K. lactis) is currently listed as a permitted processing aid in Standard 1.3.3 - Processing Aids in the Table to clause 17 - Permitted enzymes of microbial origin.
+Processing aids are required to undergo a pre-market safety assessment before approval for use in Australia and New Zealand. β -galactosidase derived from four other microbial sources (Aspergillus niger, A. oryzae, Kluyveromyces marxianus, K. lactis) is currently listed as a permitted processing aid in Standard 1.3.3 - Processing aids in the Table to clause 17 - Permitted enzymes of microbial origin.

 The primary use of β -galactosidase is in the production of galacto-oligosaccharides (GOS), which are food ingredients.
-The Applicant claims that the β -galactosidase enzyme derived from B. circulans acts as a processing aid is a preferred enzyme compared to the ones produced from other microbial sources.
+The Applicant claims that the β -galactosidase enzyme derived from B. circulans acts as a processing aid and is a preferred enzyme compared to the β -galactosidase enzyme produced by other microbial sources.

-β-Galactosidase derived from B. circulans ATCC 31382 for the production of GOS has recently been approved for use in France and Canada.
-In 1997 the EC Scientific Committee for Food (EFSA predecessor) concluded that a different enzyme extract, namely cycloglycosyltransferase, derived from B. circulans was safe.
-The Association of Microbial Food Enzyme Producers (AMFEP, 2009 list) also lists B. circulans as a micro-organism used for enzyme production.
-The 41st session of Codex Committee on Food Additives (CCFA) (March, 2009) has accepted a paper to update the Inventory of Substances Used as Processing Aids (IPA) to list Lactase or β-galactosidase from B. circulans.
+β-galactosidase derived from B. circulans ATCC 31382 for the production of GOS has recently been approved for use in France and Canada.
+In 1997, the European Commission (EC) Scientific Committee for Food (EFSA predecessor) concluded that a different enzyme extract, namely cycloglycosyltransferase, derived from B. circulans was safe.
+The Association of Microbial Food Enzyme Producers (AMFEP, 2009) lists B. circulans as a micro-organism used for enzyme production.
+The 41st session of Codex Committee on Food Additives (CCFA) (March, 2009) accepted a paper to update the Inventory of Substances Used as Processing Aids (IPA) to list β-galactosidase from B. circulans.
+The US Food & Drug Administration (FDA) has designated GOS produced by the enzyme β-galactosidase derived from B. circulans ATCC 31382 as GRAS (2007).
+B. circulans ATCC 31382 is not a genetically modified organism.